xcart/xcart-docs/_pages/kb_en/seo_and_promotion/google_analytics/ecommerce_tracking.md

 * How are you performing against goals?
 * What are your top selling products?

-Use the Dashboard section to create custom dashboards for you or your team.
-The Shortcuts section gives you quick access to frequently used reports.
-Intelligence Events gives you alerts to significant changes in your site’s traffic or other statistics.
+These reports will give you an insight into how your business is doing, who your customers are, where they’re coming from, and what they are buying.

+All reports are joined into groups that are listed in the left column to your convenience.
-The Real Time dashboard shows you traffic and engagement figures on a live, real time basis.
+1. Real-time section shows you traffic and engagement figures on a live, real time basis.
-Use the Audience section to drill down on data related to your audience’s location, browser, platform, demographics, and interests.
+2. Audience section covers data related to your audience’s location, browser, platform, demographics, and interests.
 You can also do cohort analysis and visualize your audience’s flow through your site.
-The Acquisition section shows you how you acquired your customers, whether through search, social, referrals, advertising, or direct visits from typing your site’s URL into the browser bar.
+3. Acquisition section shows you how  and where did you get your customers (search, social, referrals, advertising, or direct visits).
-Use the Behavior tab to understand how visitors interact with your site.
-Besides measuring site speed and content popularity on a per-page basis, you can also conduct A/B testing here to identify the best possible page layout for maximum engagement.
+4. Behavior section contains reports on the visitors' interaction with your site.
+You can learn what pages are most popular with your customers, get stats on the site events,etc.
-The Conversions section is useful for tracking conversion rates for your stated goals.
-There is also a separate tab for e-commerce tracking which enables you to check sales and product performance.
+5. Conversions section is useful for tracking conversion rates for your stated goals.
+The Conversions -> E-commerce tab is where X-Cart GA integration module is submitting your store data for tracking.

+Besides reports there is also a Customization section where you can